captainabernathy/learning_python_5th_edition/README.md

 This repository contains the programming examples I made when working through the book ***Learning Python, 5th Edition*** by Mark Lutz.

-I created this repository as part of a code preservation project and to serve as a general programming reference.
+This project is meant to serve as a general programming reference to anyone learning Python, teaching Python, and/or also working through the book.

-For the code examples provided by the book itself, visit:
+For more information about the book, including materials provided by the author, visit:
 <https://learning-python.com/about-lp5e.html>